jerryhgladinet/docs/admin/source/chapter04.rst

 ``Tenant Management Console`` > ``User Manager`` > ``Role Manager``

-Role Manager is to provide role based administration.
+The Role Manager is to provide role based administration.
 For example, you may want to provide read-only permissions to some users.
 You can also assign some group policies to some groups of users.
 More and more policy items are added to the role manager so in addition to only use role manager for administration, it can be also used to define policy items for users.

 When creating a role, there are 4 different sections